-On May 28, 2004, the Iteris Subsidiary entered into a line of credit agreement with a bank, which expired on August 1, 2005, and provides for a maximum available credit line of \$5.0 million.
-The bank verbally agreed to extend the term of this line of credit arrangement while a new arrangement is negotiated, as discussed further below.
-The Company assumed this line of credit in October 2004.
+Effective August 1, 2005, the Company renewed its line of credit agreement with its primary bank.
+This line of credit agreement expires on July 31, 2006 and provides for borrowings of up to 5.0 million.
 Under the terms of this agreement, the Company may borrow against its eligible accounts receivable and the value of its eligible inventory, as defined in the credit agreement.
-Interest on borrowed amounts is payable monthly at the current stated prime rate.
+Interest on borrowed amounts is payable monthly at the current stated prime rate plus 3.0%.
 Additionally, the Company is obligated to pay an unused line fee of 0.25% per annum applied to the amount by which the maximum credit amount exceeds the average daily principal balance during the preceding month.

 There are no monthly collateral management fees and no pre-payment or early termination fees.
-On September 30, 2005, the available credit under this line of credit agreement was \$4.7 million, of which \$3.0 million was unused.
+On December 31, 2005, the available credit under this line of credit agreement was \$3.3 million, of which \$1.9 million was unused.